liamblake/ResearchCodeBase/README.md

 - `StochasticSensitivity`: Computation of the stochastic sensitivity tools, first introduced by [Balasuriya (2020)](https://epubs.siam.org/doi/10.1137/18M1222922) and extended by [Blake, Maclean and Balasuriya (2023)](), for uncertainty quantification in differential equation models.

+- `Numerics`: Custom implementations of finite-difference approximations and numerical solvers of integrals and differential equations.

 - `OceanData`: Manipiulation and processing of oceanography data, e.g. geostrophic velocity data.

 - `Visualisation`: Tools for various visualisation of results with [`Makie.jl`](https://docs.makie.org/stable/).